lberia/wcps-query-editor/README.md

 # WCPS Query Editor

+Author: **Luka Beria**

+Instructor: **Peter Baumann**

-This project is intended as a Bachelor's Project/Thesis for Jacobs University Bremen.
+This project is intended as a Bachelor's Project/Thesis for **Jacobs University Bremen**.

 ## Requiremenets
-In order to build or test the project your system needs to have a modern version of Java. (>= JRE 1.6) In addition, this project was developed on a linux (Ubuntu 20.04) machine and compatibility with a different OS is not guaranteed.
+In order to build or test the project your system needs to have a modern version of Java. (>= JRE 1.6)

+In addition, this project was developed on a Linux (Ubuntu 20.04) machine and compatibility with a different OS is not guaranteed.

 ## Getting Started